 Thousands of customers around the world have already trusted OutSystems as the number one low-code platform for rapid application development; the right supplier to offer the better products and services.
 It delivers enterprise-grade multi-channel applications and offers the only solution to combine visual full-stack app dev with continuous lifecycle management.
 With this partnership, Blue Screen’s customers are transforming their businesses with applications delivered 6 to 10 times faster, when compared to traditional application development.

 But, if you still have doubts, keep in mind that, in order to help IT managers to acquire the most needed skills here, Blue Screen is putting on a workshop around Digital Transformation, in Portugal.
 It will happen early next year, and it will be based on what Blue Screen presented in the eBook Digital Transformation.
 Discussions will not only point the concrete definition for digital transformation but also how to create a roadmap or the main advantages low-code brings to it.

-Gain and develop skills for digital transformation: workshop in Portugal, organized by Bluescreen
+Gain and develop skills for digital transformation: start by downloading our eBook “Create a Culture of Digital Business Transformation“

 But Digital Transformation projects are not specifically from one country; they are happening in Portugal, as well as in, Spain, UK, Denmark, Sweden, USA or on the Asian region as a whole.

 In terms of the European region, and according to the Digital Transformation Scoreboard 2018, developed by the European Union, cybersecurity, blockchain and artificial intelligence are the three most popular technologies and technological solutions in 2017, and the UK, Spain, Denmark, and Luxembourg are the most digitally aware European countries.